On Naxos, we encountered this man riding a donkey on a narrow country road …

 Would it be easier to drive around the islands on a motorbike, scooter or ATV?
 Absolutely — if you have experience driving those vehicles.
 I don’t, so I won’t even consider renting one — especially since I have met people who suffered broken limbs after wiping out in scooter accidents on Mykonos.
 (A Toronto couple recently reported in the TripAdvisor.com Greece forums that they had “a rather serious motorbike accident” on Mykonos, and had to be airlifted to a hospital in Athens.)
 But if you feel comfortable on a motorbike, that would be a cost-effective way to get around — and you certainly wouldn’t have to worry about making room for oncoming traffic when you drive down narrow beach roads.

 Just be sure to get an International Driver’s Permit before you leave home to travel to Greece.
 Most rental agencies won’t ask if you have one, but if you get stopped by the police, you could face big fines if you don’t have an IDP.
 And if you get into an accident and don’t have an IDP, you might not be covered by insurance.
 The permits are available in Canada from any CAA office, and in the USA from any branch of the AAA.
-They cost only $15 if you supply two passport-style photos (there’s an additional charge if you need them to take your photos, which they can do on the spot), which is well worth the peace of mind the provide.
+In 2019, they cost only $25 CDN and $20 US, respectively, if you supply two passport-style photos (there’s an additional charge if you need them to take your photos, which they can do on the spot).
+It’s a minimal expense which is well worth the peace of mind the IDPs provide.

-Below are photos showing road conditions on some of the islands we have visited, as well as a brief videoclip we took through the windshield while driving on Amorgos.
+Below are photos showing road conditions on some of the islands we have visited:

 On Amorgos, the drive from Egali to Chora offers great views of Nikouria Island